Explicit description of all deflators for market models under random horizon with applications to NFLVR: Explicit characterization of all deflators under random horizon

 Here $Z^{(\varphi)}$ is given by

-\end{theorem} \begin{proof} We start this proof by making the following three remarks:\\ 1) It is easy to check that (see also \cite{CD1} for details and related results) the process $\overline Z$ is a martingale and hence $\widetilde Q$ is a well defined probability.
-Furthermore, the process $\overline Z$ is the discrete-time version of the process ${\cal E}(G_{-}^{-1}I_{\{G_{-}>0\}}\is m)$ (which is well defined even in the case where $G$ might vanish) see \cite[Subsection 2.3]{Kardaras2010}.\\ 2) It is clear that $X$ is a supermartingale under $\widetilde Q$ if and only if $Y:={\overline Z}X$ is a supermartingale .\\ 3) Thanks to (\ref{ProcessNGdiscrete}), the discrete-time version of ${\cal E}(\varphi\is N^{\mathbb G})$ coincides with $Z^{(\varphi)}$ given in (\ref{repKGDiscreteTime}), for any $\mathbb F$-optional process $\varphi$. \\ Then by combining these remarks and Theorem \ref{GeneralDeflators}, the proof of the theorem follows immediately. \end{proof} 1cm
+\end{theorem} \begin{proof} We start this proof by making the following three remarks:\\ 1) It is easy to check that (see also \cite{CD1} for details and related results) the process $\overline Z$ is an $\mathbb F$-martingale and hence $\widetilde Q$ is a well defined probability measure.
+Furthermore, the process $\overline Z$ is the discrete-time version of the process ${\cal E}(G_{-}^{-1}I_{\{G_{-}>0\}}\is m)$ (which is well defined even in the case where $G$ might vanish) see \cite[Subsection 2.3]{Kardaras2010}.\\ 2) It is clear that $X$ is a $\widetilde Q$-supermartingale iff $Y:={\overline Z}X$ is a supermartingale.\\ 3) Thanks to (\ref{ProcessNGdiscrete}), the discrete-time version of ${\cal E}(\varphi\is N^{\mathbb G})$ coincides with $Z^{(\varphi)}$ given in (\ref{repKGDiscreteTime}), for any $\mathbb F$-optional process $\varphi$. \\ Then by combining these three remarks and Theorem \ref{GeneralDeflators}, the proof of the theorem follows immediately. \end{proof}